CLOSE

 Minne Atairu is a researcher and interdisciplinary artist interested in generative artificial intelligence.
 Utilizing AI-mediated processes and materials, Atairu's work critically examines and illuminates understudied gaps in Black historical archives.
 Minne’s academic research focuses on Generative AI, Art and Educational policy in urban K-12 Art classrooms.

 Minne has exhibited at The Shed, New York (2023), Frieze, London (2023), The Harvard Art Museums, Boston (2022); Markk Museum, Hamburg (2021); SOAS Brunei Gallery University of London, London (2022); Fleming Museum of Art, Vermont (2021).
-Minne is the recipient of The Graham Foundation Grant for Research (2023), Community Engagement Grant from Columbia University's Center for Science and Society (2023), Columbia University's Artistic Dialogue Across Disciplines Grant (2022), the Lumen Prize for Art and Technology (2021).
+Minne is the recipient of S+T+ARTS Prize Africa (2024), The Graham Foundation Grant for Research (2023), Community Engagement Grant from Columbia University's Center for Science and Society (2023), Columbia University's Artistic Dialogue Across Disciplines Grant (2022), the Lumen Prize for Art and Technology (2021).

 CONTACT